 A parish associate is an ordained clergyperson that is either working in a non-church position or is retired, but wishes to be related to a particular congregation.
 We are so blessed to have the following folks serving as Parish Associates with Oak Grove.

-The Reverend Denise Dunbar is a graduate of United Theological Seminary.
-Denise’s full time ministry is at Abbott-Northwestern Hospital in Minneapolis serving as a Board Certified Staff Chaplain in the Cardiovascular Unit, an adjunct teacher in the Clinical Pastoral Education Program and a member of the newly formed Allina Healthcare Equity Senior Stakeholder Group.
-She is one of the original founding members of Kwanzaa Community Church PC (USA) (now Liberty Presbyterian) in North Minneapolis, the only African American Presbyterian Church in Minnesota.
-In the last eighteen years within the church, she has served locally, nationally and internationally as a speaker, teacher, preacher, workshop leader, curriculum writer and worship leader and has been a member of several presbytery and synod committees.
-She previously served as the Co-chair of the Committee for Preparation for Ministry and the Presbytery Council and is currently serving on the Commissioned Ruling Elders Committee and is a Parish Associate at Westminster Presbyterian Church and now at Oak Grove Presbyterian Church as well.
-Denise grew up on the south side of Chicago, the youngest of five siblings and now resides in Inver Grove Heights
+The Reverend Denise Dunbar-Perkins is recently retired from Abbott-Northwestern Hospital in Minneapolis where she served as a Board Certified Staff Chaplain in both the Oncology and Cardiovascular units, and an adjunct teacher in the Clinical Pastoral Education Program.
+A graduate of United Theological Seminary of the Twin Cities, she is one of the original founding members of Kwanzaa Community Church PC (USA) (now Liberty Presbyterian) in North Minneapolis, the only African American Presbyterian Church in Minnesota.
+In the last twenty three years within the church, she has served locally, nationally and internationally as a speaker, teacher, preacher, workshop leader, curriculum writer and worship leader and has been a member of several presbytery and synod committees.
+Denise is a past Moderator of the Presbytery of the Twin Cities Area and has previously served as the Co-chair of the Committee for Preparation for Ministry and the Chair of the Presbytery Leadership Team and is currently serving on the Called Positions Sub-Committee of Committee on Ministry.
+Along with being a Parish Associate at Oak Grove, she serves in the same capacity at Westminster Presbyterian Church as well.
+Denise grew up on the south side of Chicago, the youngest of five siblings and now resides in St. Paul suburb of Inver Grove Heights.
+Denise is proud mother to Kuro Yuki her four year old Shih Tzu, along with four lovely granddaughters.
+In her newly retired status, she occasionally works as an itinerate preacher, along with “lunching”, seeing plays and traveling with her wonderful friends.

 Deb DeMeester joins our staff as a Parish Associate.
 She currently works full-time for the University of St. Thomas in downtown Minneapolis as a Clinical Faculty Member.
 Her responsibilities involve overseeing the graduate programs in Public Safety and Law Enforcement Leadership.
 A love of research led to engagement with local police departments and a discovery of a love and passion for working with those in police leadership.
 Deb also teaches doctoral classes in leadership and ethics as well as research for St. Thomas where she received her Ed.D. in 2003.
 A graduate of Yale Divinity School, Oak Grove was her first call to the ordained ministry and she served here from 1985-1995 as an Associate Pastor.
 She then specialized in interim ministry and has served six congregations in that capacity as well as spending six years as Associate Executive for Leadership Development for our Presbytery during the intervening years.
 Deb continues to consult with congregations who are going through a discernment process as well as to facilitate leadership groups.
 In their free time, Deb and her husband, Paul Schalekamp, enjoy spending time at their cabin, playing cards, reading, traveling, painting (Deb), learning about WW2 (Paul) and are delighted to be back at Oak Grove!